bdjbray/smart-media-player/README.md

 4. The player could recommend more songs or movies when user finsih the song or movie.
 ## User Story
 I am a user, I want to watch the videos that I have downloaded.</br>

+I am a user, I want to watch a video with a particular content.</br>

 I am a user, I want to browse the videos that I have watched recently.</br>